On this page

 Inverse confocal microscope with 2 PMT channels (up to 2048 x 2048 pixels), transmitted light PMT and motorized stage.
 Spectral imaging via sequential acquisition, tiling and online stitching, macro for complex workflows.
 Widefield illumination: halogen lamp, CoolLED pE-2 (room 1.223)

 Inverse super-resolution microscope for lattice SIM, 3D SMLM (PALM/STORM), TIRF and laser widefield imaging.
 Apotome mode for optical sectioning of thick specimen.
 Dual-camera port with 2 sCMOS cameras for fast acquisitions.
 Lasers to image dyes from blue to far red.
 Multi-positioning (Piezo-driven XY stage with Z-Piezo insert) and hardware autofocus.
 Environmental box for live imaging with temperature and CO2 control.
-Widefield illumination: Excelitas Xylis (white LED), halogen lamp (room 1.723)
+Widefield illumination: Excelitas Xylis (white LED), halogen lamp.
+Processing PC for offline image processing (room 1.723)

 System for high-throughput live imaging and screening.
 For multiwell plates (glass or plastic bottom), dishes and chamber slides.
 Hardware autofocus, autocorr objectives (50x with water immersion), magnification changer (up to 2x), sCMOS camera, 7-color LED for fluorescence, IR-LED for transmitted light and phase gradient contrast, temperature/CO2 control.
 Python interface for real-time image analysis and custom workflows (room 1.320)